The-hated-one/Codesmith-notes/month-1-12-2020/day4/git_and_github.md

 git merge -> merges one branch with another
 ```

+## Nodes on the Master Branch

+Master commit 1 -> commit 2 -> commit 3 -> commit 4

+## Creating Feature Branches

+Master commit 1 -> commit 2 -> commit 3 -> commit 4
+                -> commit 1 -> commit 2 -> commit 3

+## Multiple Remotes

+git remote add upstream <url>
+git pull upstream master -> pull changes from the repository you forked from.

+## Push to origin

+git push origin master

+- Origin is where you originally cloned the code from.

 ## To learn

 - How to use `git commit -a`
+  - Answer:
 - How to `git commit` with `-m`, and user the terminal to write the commit message.
 - How to view the git diff for a file.